 Today is also “Drop Everything and Read” day, a school program –D.E.A.R. – that allows kids to lie around in classrooms with books of their choosing.
 This week is also National Library Week.
 Visit her website at Beverlycleary.com.

 (WATCH a 2016 interview with Ms. Cleary about her 100th birthday)

 MORE Good News on this Date:

 - The North Carolina legislature passed an anti-Ku Klux Klan Law (1869)

-- 70 years ago, the UN’s International Court of Justice opened its doors to hear disputes between nations, when and if both parties agree to be bound by its decision (1946)
+- The UN’s International Court of Justice opened its doors to hear disputes between nations, when and if both parties agree to be bound by its decision (1946)